"...that pressure to perform can be just as lonely and clinical..."

 Following retirement from elite sport, he has gained the Institute of Leadership and Management Level 7 Qualification in Executive Coaching and Mentoring.
 He has completed a training series in Organisation and Relationship Systems Coaching (ORSC) and is now an officially licensed Mind5 Optimal Performance Leader.

 As a father of 5 children, he understands the challenges that family life can bring and the difficulty we all face in finding time for ourselves.
-He is passionate about helping you, he is passionate about sport and this coaching program will create opportunities for you to learn, to reflect, to act and to achieve.
+He is passionate about helping you, he is passionate about sport and this coaching program will create opportunities for you to learn, to reflect, and to achieve.

 He is patron of Regain Sports Charity.
 The only charity dedicated to improving the independence of all British men and women who have become tetraplegic through a sports injury.